 Instead of paying for people to see their marketing campaign, people paid to see it themselves.
 It was game-changing.
 McNeil said that he hoped the film’s hype inspired other marketing industries to pursue this very lucrative new aspect of advertising.
 How?
 By supporting the artistic vision and their own core beliefs without being too commercial.
 In doing it their own unique and heartfelt way, their marketing campaign ended up on Sundance.

-Insights Community Platforms
+Consumer Insights Platforms

 Relying on the proper consumer insights is what will create a unique vision for any marketing campaign.
 When advertising is based on what the consumer wants as well as the core values of the company, you’ll both inevitably get what you want.
-A great way to get started with consumer insights is launching an insights community platform.
+A great way to get started with consumer insights is launching an insights platform.
 Read all about it in this blog post or explore CMNTY.